Twin XL vs. Full Size Mattress

 Twin XL Mattresses

-A twin XL-size mattress measures 38 inches in width and 80 inches in length.
+A twin XL mattress measures 38 inches in width and 80 inches in length.
 The "XL" in their name signifies 5 inches of extra length over a standard twin mattress.
 The 80-inch length makes a twin XL mattress suitable for taller sleepers (above 6 ft.).
 The 38-inch width makes a twin XL a comfortable fit in smaller spaces, such as college dorm rooms, children's rooms, and guest rooms.

 twin xl mattress